The light we choose to see

-Friedrich held the miniature furry creature in his arms just as mother would hold her infant child.
-And that never failed to melt Judys heart.
 Many of the animals brought back to the shelter were abandoned frail strays who had suffered trauma, one way or the other.
-They were, initially, in a constant state of hostility while trying to make sense of their new surrounding.
+Some were, initially, in a constant state of hostility while trying to make sense of their new surroundings.
 Human contact would paralyze them with fear and their reactions were often unpredictable.
-She would even advise her visitors not to get too close to some of the little beasts ( especially older cats ) and allow them the space to gradually embrace kindness, after having suffered betrayal and discomfort.
 Her purpose was to bring these poor souls back to the righteous path and make them understand that there is still hope in humanity.
 Cynically, she saw her job as harmonically connected to the evil in the world.
 She was conveying darkness into light.

-As she watched him lift the kitten in the air with just one hand, in a gentle wiggle, she allowed herself to contemplate.
-It is believed that every human is surrounded by a degree of candor, invisible to the normal eye but perceived by those who allow themselves to comprehend.
-An ambiance of warmth, a fair golden color, that lives in perfect symbiosis with the flesh and guides one through life, even through the darkest of moments.
+As he lifted the kitten in the air with just one hand, in a gentle sway, she allowed herself to contemplate.
+Every human, she thought, is surrounded by a subtle glow, — a warmth invisible to most, yet sensed by those willing to see it.
+A fair golden hue, that lives in harmony with the flesh and guides one through life, even though the darkest moments.

 ‘A graceful Gretel’